keras-team/keras/docs/sources/index.md

 Keras is licensed under the [MIT license](http://opensource.org/licenses/MIT).

-## Getting started: 30 seconds to Deep Learning with Keras
+## Getting started: 30 seconds to Keras

 The core datastructure of Keras is a __model__, a way to organize layers.
 Here's a sequential model (a linear pile of layers).